Skip to content

 📌 Technical Analysis

 This is not related to UseAfterFree, but rather an IPC (Inter-Process Communication) signal loss issue.
-On Win7, when the parent process (UI process, based on DuiLib) forcefully ends via TerminateProcess, Chrome child processes cannot receive exit instructions through Named Pipe.
+On Win7, when the parent process (UI process) forcefully ends via TerminateProcess, Chrome child processes cannot receive exit instructions through Named Pipe.

 📌 Fix Measures